 After my divorce, I was devastated that my children were going to be part of a “broken family.”
 I worried about our youngest son who was in high school at the time.
 He calmly said to me one day, “Mom, half of my friends at school are from divorced families.
 It’s not that big a deal.”
 That statement, even though it was true, broke my heart.

-Middle Aged Divorce For Women
+Middle-Aged Divorce For Women

-For women going through a divorce at midlife, almost everything in your life changes.
+For women going through a divorce at midlife, almost everything in their life changes.
 Especially if you were a stay-at-home mom and did not create a career of your own, divorce can be catastrophic financially.
 In fact, statistics show that women are almost always worse off financially after divorce, and men are almost always better off after an adjustment stage after divorce.

 Women, on the other hand, often have to find a job to help support themselves.
-They often have to go back to school or get retrained if they have been out of the work place for any length of time.
+They often have to go back to school or get retrained if they have been out of the workplace for any length of time.
 With changes in technology happening at such a rapid pace, women are almost always behind if they haven’t been working.

 Women usually still have more responsibility for even older children which can mean additional child care which means even less time and money.
-Women also have to take charge of things that their husbands might have done ….. car maintenance, home repairs, yard work which can all be an additional burden.
+Women also have to take charge of things that their husbands might have done ….. car maintenance, home repairs, and yard work which can all be an additional burden.

-Middle Aged Divorce For Men
+Middle-Aged Divorce For Men

 And it’s amazing how quickly men can move on if they have a sweet young thing waiting in the wings — all while their ex-wife is still in the fetal position wondering what happened.
 I had a friend say to me, “It’s just amazing how after being married for 33 years he has moved on without missing a step.”
 I thought that, too, as I was barely making it from morning ‘til night without falling apart completely.
 (Read more about midlife crisis divorce.)

-Dating After Middle Aged Divorce
+Dating After Middle-Aged Divorce

 It’s a little early to be talking about dating if you are still in the process of divorce or recently divorced.
 I can’t emphasize enough the importance of doing the grief work and the healing work you must do before you even consider getting into another relationship.